Croatian Photographic Tour

 Roofs of old town of Zagreb

-DAY 1 (start of the photo tour) 18th of SEPTEMBER – THURSDAY
+DAY 1 (start of the photo tour) 25th of SEPTEMBER – THURSDAY

 Plitvice Lakes National Park

-DAY 2 19th of SEPTEMBER – FRIDAY
+DAY 3 27th of SEPTEMBER – SATURDAY

 Plitvice Lakes National Park

-The walk ways take you up a meandering series of paths around lakes and waterfalls to the high points in the park and then descending again through a water wonderland with look-out vantage points to offer panoramic views of nature in its pristine splendour.
+The walkways take you up a meandering series of paths around lakes and waterfalls to the high points in the park and then descending again through a water wonderland with look-out vantage points to offer panoramic views of nature in its pristine splendour.

 SPLIT historically Spalato or Spalatum.
 Elements of Rome and medieval architecture

-DAY 4 21ST of SEPTEMBER – SUNDAY
+DAY 4 28th of SEPTEMBER – SUNDAY

 We take a bus journey from Plitvice Lakes National Park to the ancient city of Split further south along the coast (3.5 hrs) offering unique views of the Croatian landscape.
 We spend the evening settling into accommodation in the old town of Split in the beautiful old historic hotel of Kastel 1700.